 The Company sells concentrates and syrups to both consolidated and unconsolidated bottling partners.
 The ownership structure of our bottling partners impacts the timing of recognizing concentrate revenue and concentrate sales volume.
 When we sell concentrates or syrups to our consolidated bottling partners, we are not able to recognize the concentrate revenue or concentrate sales volume until the bottling partner has sold finished products manufactured from the concentrates or syrups to a third party or independent customer.
-When we sell concentrates or syrups to our unconsolidated bottling partners, we recognize the concentrate revenue and concentrate sales volume when the concentrates or syrups are sold to the bottling partner.
-The subsequent sale of the finished products manufactured from the concentrates or syrups to a customer does not impact the timing of recognizing the concentrate revenue or concentrate sales volume.
-When we account for the unconsolidated bottling partner as an equity method investment, we eliminate the intercompany profit and the associated concentrate sales volume related to these transactions until the equity method investee has sold finished products manufactured from the concentrates or syrups to a third party or independent customer.
+When we sell concentrates or syrups to our unconsolidated bottling partners, we recognize the concentrates revenue and concentrate sales volume when the concentrates or syrups are sold to the bottling partner.
+The subsequent sale of the finished products manufactured from the concentrate sales volume when the concentrate revenue or concentrate sales volume.
+When we account for the unconsolidated bottling partner as an equity method investment, we eliminate the intercompany profit related to these transactions until the equity method investee has sold finished products manufactured from the concentrates or syrups to a third party or independent customer.